The Top 12 OKR Influencers You Need to Follow in 2025

 3. Christina Wodtke

 Christina Wodtke has emerged as a leading voice in the OKR domain with her influential book, Radical Focus.
-Wodtke effectively integrates OKRs with broader product strategies, advocating for ambitious multi-year plans alongside clear, actionable annual objectives for maximum efficiency and alignment.
+Wodtke effectively integrates OKRs with broader product strategies and offers insightful OKR examples for marketing teams.
 Through lectures, workshops, and talks, she empowers teams to embrace OKRs as transformational tools.

 “Work should not be a chore list but a collective push forward toward shared goals.” — Christina Wodtke